-What is the process for accessing the existing network of private sector coaches that the STEP Hub is maintaining?
+What is the process for accessing the existing network of private sector coaches that the STEP hub is maintaining

-Implementing partners can request the STEP Hub to help identify private sector coaches.
-The implementer indicates the location, timelines and number of coaches needed and the STEP Hub will coordinate with the private sector network.
-From there, the implementer can initiate direct discussions with the volunteer provider, keeping the STEP Hub in copy.
+Implementing partners can request the STEP hub to help identify private sector coaches.
+The implementer indicates the location, timelines and number of coaches needed and the STEP hub coordinates with the private sector network.
+From there, the implementer can initiate direct discussions with the volunteer provider, keeping the STEP hub in copy.

-Are coaches paid?
+Are the coaches paid?